kalkidan-hub/HealthcareAgent/README.md

 # Healthcare Agent

+## Problem Statement

+Hospitals struggle to provide timely, personalized care to patients due to overburdened staff and inefficient follow-up systems.
+This leads to missed appointments, delayed interventions, and poor patient outcomes.
+An AI-powered remote care agent is needed to automate patient engagement, analyze health data, and proactively coordinate care—reducing costs, improving outcomes, and enhancing patient satisfaction.

 This is a healthcare agent application built with FastAPI.
 The application provides various endpoints for managing lab reports, prescriptions, conversations, and sending emails.
 It also integrates with Twilio SendGrid for sending emails.

 ## Features